 Why Crystal Window & Door Systems Chose Pennsylvania

 As a national manufacturer of vinyl and aluminum windows and doors, Crystal Window & Door Systems operates five production facilities and has distribution in more than 40 states around the country.
-Pennsylvania is now one of their newest production facilities and will be home to more than 350 new jobs.
+In 2015, Pennsylvania became one of their newest production facilities.
 We spoke to Steve Chen, Chief Operating Officer at Crystal Window & Door Systems, to find out why they chose Pennsylvania and what it means to them to be in our great state.

 Manufacturing a Clear Winner